smirltech/laravel-form/README.md

 - Each component has a label, a name, and a value.
 You can pass the value as a model attribute or a value attribute.
 - Required fields are automatically detected and displayed with a red asterisk.
 - Errors are displayed automatically below the input if there is any.
-- The `select` uses a the [Selectize.js](https://selectize.github.io/selectize.js/) library to display a nice select input with search and multiple selection.
+- The `select` uses the [Selectize.js](https://selectize.github.io/selectize.js/) library to display a nice select input with search and multiple selection.
 - The `ckeditor` uses
   the [CKEditor 5](https://ckeditor.com/docs/ckeditor5/latest/builds/guides/integration/frameworks/laravel.html)